Bluzix/Shield-Bearer/README.md

 # Shield Bearer
 My game for the js13kgames.com competition (2019)!
-You play as a Shield Bearer with a ~~laser cannon~~ and one objective: **SURVIVE!**  Use your ~~laser cannon~~ to shoot down ~~the bad guys~~ all while using your shield to protect your _backside._  Careful, now!
-The shots from the ~~laser cannon~~ might come back to haunt you if you are unprepared!
+You play as a Shield Bearer with a Backscatter Buster and one objective: **SURVIVE!**  Use your Backscatter Buster to shoot down ~~the bad guys~~ all while using your shield to protect your _backside._  Careful, now!
+The shots from the Backscatter Buster might come back to haunt you if you are unprepared!

 ## Objective
 Control the Shield Bearer with your keyboard or touchscreen controls on mobile.
-Position the Bearer's Shield to be in front of enemy fire, **the Shield will take the damage and keep the Bearer safe!**  If the Shield Bearer's back is turned toward the shot, **then the Bearer will take damage!**  Use the Bearer's ~~laser cannon~~ to defeat the enemy!
-Be careful, though, the shots from the ~~laser cannon~~ can bounce off of the walls, come back, **and can damage the Bearer!**
+Position the Bearer's Shield to be in front of enemy fire, **the Shield will take the damage and keep the Bearer safe!**  If the Shield Bearer's back is turned toward the shot, **then the Bearer will take damage!**  Use the Bearer's Backscatter Buster to defeat the enemy!
+Be careful, though, the shots from the Backscatter Buster can bounce off of the walls, come back, **and can damage the Bearer!**

 ## Controls
 I've tried to emulate standard platformer controls into this game.